Erdaulet0341/AndroidStudioProjects/RemoteShop/README.md

 ![](https://github.com/Erdaulet0341/AndroidStudioProjects/blob/master/RemoteShop/Readme/ezgif.com-resize%20(17).gif)

 3) All products.
 In this page client can filter products by category, company and price from min to max.
-Sort products by price.
+Sort products by price and search by name.

 ![](https://github.com/Erdaulet0341/AndroidStudioProjects/blob/master/RemoteShop/Readme/ezgif.com-resize%20(18).gif)